allenyin55/academy-live-events-fork/README.md

 ## Check the Sessions

 A sanity check to make sure the Jupyter Lab extensions are properly installed and up to date.
-This script is very similar to `fix-sessions.sh` in structure and arguments:
+This script is very similar to `fix-sessions.sh` in structure and arguments.
+You should run this script even though `fix-sessions.sh` is no longer necessary:

 ```shell
 scripts/check-sessions.sh M N
 ```

 If successful, you'll see output like extension `@pyviz/jupyterlab_pyviz` is installed and activated (`OK` in green color) and the version will be 1.0.X.

 If you see anything other than this, like a version number 0.5.X, something is still wrong.

+> **Tip:** Since it appears that the session creation usually works, I now just run this script for a few, randomly-sampled sessions.

 > **WARNING:** This script runs synchronously through each session, one at a time, to avoid stressing the Anyscale gateway.